You were made for more.

 If you’ve earned some college credit and are ready to take the next step in your education and career, complete the information form to be contacted by one of our admissions representatives.

-*The Bachelor of Science in Business Administration is offered on the Bethany and Tulsa campuses and online.
+*The Bachelor of Science in Business Administration is offered on the Bethany and Tulsa locations and online.

 Business Communication in a Global Environment